samuelim01/tp/docs/UserGuide.md

 ><br>
 >- A filter command can have any number of tags or dietary requirements (including 0).
 ><br>
->- Specifying an empty parameter will filter out guests with unfilled specified parameter.
+>- Specifying an empty parameter (e.g. `p/`) will filter out guests with this parameter unfilled.
 ><br>
 >- Mandatory parameters (NAME, RSVP_STATUS) cannot be filtered with empty inputs.
 ><br>